malanalex/django-rest-api-scraper/README.md

 * `common/` - Django common functionality
 * `apps/` - Back-end code
 * `venv/` - Virtual environment files used to generate requirements;

+## Design Notes
+### Flow
+- The flow of execution goes like this:
+    1. User sends a POST request to the endpoint `/api/page/` with a JSON body containing the URL to be scraped.
+    2. The request is received by the PageCreateView which first validates the payload and duplicates cases for the url.
+    3. If the payload is valid the download_job method is called from /services.
+    4. download_job is running the Celery task (from tasks.py) on the download_queue.
+    5. download_job is validating the result of the Celery task and if it is valid - checking 400/500 HTTP status codes.
+    6. If the task executed successfully, a Page record is created in the Page table.
+    7. The PageCreateView received the html code and is calling the parse_job method from /services.
+    7. parse_job is running the Celery task (from tasks.py) on the parse_queue.
+    9. If the task executed successfully, a batch of PageLink record is created in the PageLink table.
+    10. parse_job is validating the result of the Celery task and if it is valid - checking nr. of links inserted in PageLink matches the total links found in the html code.
+    11. If the validation passes a 200 response is returned to the user.

+### Reasoning
+- The reason Celery tasks are called from services is to keep the views as clean as possible and handle the validation within the service layer.
 # Logic Requirements

 ## django mini-crawler